Water Quality: Docket No. 58-0102-1702 - Pending Rule

 The proposed revisions are for organizational purposes only and are not substantive.
 Even though the existing table is struck out and the information contained in the two tables is underlined, this is simply a duplication of information that currently exists in the water quality standards.
 All criteria values remain the same.

-After consideration of public comments, Sections 007 and 210 have been revised.
+After consideration of public comments, Section 007 has been revised.
 The remainder of the rule has been adopted as initially proposed.
 The rule is expected to be final and effective upon the conclusion of the 2018 legislative session if approved by the Legislature.

 Public Comment Opportunities